-With so much forest around, you can’t help but run across some of Plumas County’s wild creatures.
+With so much open space, forest, and water around, you can’t help but run across some of Plumas County’s wild creatures.
 Viewing wildlife in their natural habitat is one of the area’s best (and free) attractions.
-Deer, bald eagles and waterfowl are among the most popular and easy species to observe.
+Deer, bald eagles, sandhill cranes, and waterfowl are among the most popular and easy species to observe.

-Each of the county’s lakes is home to at least one breeding pair of bald eagles, while Lake Almanor hosts the largest population of wintering eagles and osprey.
+Each of the county’s larger lakes is home to at least one breeding pair of bald eagles.
+Lake Almanor hosts the largest population of wintering eagles and osprey.

 The Antelope Lake-Indian Creek Wildlife Viewing Site, with its surrounding wet meadowlands, is an excellent place to see migratory waterfowl from April through November.
 Birds of prey and beaver can be seen year-round.

-The Lake Davis Wildlife Viewing Site, also bordered by meadows and pines, offers nesting Canada geese, tundra swans, pelicans, bald eagles and ospreys, with best viewing in spring and fall.
+The Lake Davis Wildlife Viewing Site, also bordered by meadows and pines, offers nesting for Canada geese, tundra swans, pelicans, bald eagles, and ospreys, with the best viewing in spring and fall.
 Deer and bats are also common.